Consumer Confidence Report 2024

 LEAD: lead in drinking water is rarely the sole cause of lead poisoning, but it can add to a person’s total lead exposure.
 All potential sources of lead in the household should be identified and removed, replaced or reduced.

-MG/L: Milligrams per Liter is a term we use for expressing the concentration of a chemical or a contaminant in our water system.
-This term is often referred to as Parts per million.
-That corresponds to one minute in two years or a single penny in $10,000.
+a chemical or a contaminant in our water system.
+This term is often referred to as

 Parts per billion (ppb) or Micrograms per liter (ug/l) one part per billion corresponds to one minute in 2,000 years, or a single penny in $10,000,000.